 Some brothers tried and succeeded in actually flying from this tower, which was somewhere around the 17 century.
 This story is told by a known traveler of that time, Evliya Çelebi.

 One of the brothers Hezarfen Ahmet Çelebi, flew using artificial wings from this tower.
-This guy ,Hezarfen Ahmet Çelebi, later also flew with a 7 winged rocket using 50 okka of gunpowder from the point bellow Topkapi palace.
-He flew in the day when the sultan daughter would be borne, our traveler says that Hezarfen Ahmet Çelebi said to the sultan “O my sultan!
-Be blessed, I am going to talk to Jesus!”; after ascending in the rocket, he landed in the sea, swimming ashore and joking “O my sultan!
+Hezarfen Ahmet Çelebi later passed with a 7 winged rocket using 50 okka of gunpowder from the point below Topkapi palace.
+He flew in the day when the sultan’s daughter would be borne.
+Our traveler says that Hezarfen Ahmet Çelebi said to the sultan, “O my sultan!
+Be blessed, I am going to talk to Jesus!”; after ascending in the rocket, he landed in the sea, swimming ashore and joking, “O my sultan!
 Jesus sends his regards to you!”.
-The sultan rewarded him with silver and ranked him as a sipahi in the Ottoman army.
+The sultan rewarded him with silver and ranked him as a spahi in the Ottoman army.

 The history of this tower was later used as a fire tower; unfortunately, the tower itself didn’t escape the fire.
 The roof was made of lead and wood, the stairs were severely damaged in a fire.
 In 1831 another fire damaged the tower, a restoration took place.
 Besides fires, the tower also confronted storms, a bad one for the building was in 1875 when the conical roof on the top was destroyed.
 The roof was restored many years later.
 In 1960 during another restoration, the wooden interior will be replaced with a concrete structure.
 It will be open for the public to visit, so we can enjoy it and enjoy the beautiful view.
 So take my hand and let’s enjoy it.

 I hope you enjoyed my little story!
 The pictures are not mine.